 We hope this rundown has helped you gain a clearer insight into what you hope to accomplish in the technology space!

-To get started on your learn-to-code journey today, check out our Introduction to Computers and Programming!
-This course, and others like it, are the first step to landing the jobs listed above.
+To get started on your learn-to-code journey today, check out our learn-to-code career paths!
+These paths are the first step to landing the jobs listed above.